Behind Every Number Is a Person

 He is not what decades of Western headlines made you picture when someone says Palestine.
 He is not a threat.
 He is not a statistic.
 He is not a warning label on a news broadcast.

 He is a young man who studied hard, earned a degree, and had a plan.
-He wanted to gain international experience.
+He was excited to gain international experience.
 He wanted to build something.
-He wanted, simply, to work — for himself, for his family, on his own terms, without needing anyone's help.
+He wanted, simply, to work — for himself, for his family, on his own terms, without needing or asking — as he must today — for anyone's help.

 That is all he has ever wanted.

-In the last two years, Bashar has lost more than 50 members of his family to the ongoing genocide — including his best friend.
+In the last two years, Bashar has lost more than 50 members of his family — including his best friend.

 Read that again.
 Fifty people.
 In two years.